lsst/schedview/docs/reports.rst

 Updating other software used by the jobs
 ----------------------------------------

+The jupyter notebooks used to generate the reports import ``schedview`` and related packages from subtirectories of ``/sdf/data/rubin/shared/scheduler/packages``.
+New version should be added there to make them available.

 Begin by determining the next available tag.

 Get sorted existing tags with::